FOUNDATION – NAME – BASE

 a) With the present constitution the non-profit Scientific Association named “BALKAN ACADEMY OF FORENSIC SCIENCES” (BAFS) is founded and will be conditioned by the regulations of this constitution, the Civil Law and other specific laws regarding associations.

-b) The City of Heraklion, Crete, will be the base of this Academy.
+b) City of Athens, Greece, will be the base of this Academy.

 AIMS OF THE ACADEMY